 Emanuel Avoids Runoff, Wins Mayor's Job In Chicago

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Rahm Emanuel left Washington and his job as the White House chief of staff to run for mayor of Chicago.
 And last night he beat five opponents to win that election.
 He will now replace retiring mayor Richard Daley starting in May.
 NPR's Cheryl Corley reports.

-Mayor-elect RAHM EMANUEL (Democrat, Chicago): Thank you, Chicago.
+RAHM EMANUEL: Thank you, Chicago.

-With his win he makes history on a number of fronts.
+CHERYL CORLEY: With his win he makes history on a number of fronts.
 He will become Chicago's first Jewish mayor.
 And he won a race where there was no incumbent on the ballot for the first time in more than 60 years.
 During his victory speech, Emanuel said for a whole generation of Chicagoans Richard Daley is the only mayor they've known.

-Mayor-elect EMANUEL: And let's be honest, it's an impossible act to follow.
+EMANUEL: And let's be honest, it's an impossible act to follow.
 Yet, we have to move forward.
 And we know that we face serous new challenges.

-Obama political advisor David Axelrod says that relationship doesn't mean Chicago will get any special favors, though, when Emanuel becomes the mayor.
+CORLEY: Obama political advisor David Axelrod says that relationship doesn't mean Chicago will get any special favors, though, when Emanuel becomes the mayor.

-Cheryl Corley, NPR News, Chicago.
+CORLEY: Cheryl Corley, NPR News, Chicago.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.